 The word Zen comes from the word Ch’an in China, and before that, the word dhyana, meaning absorption or meditation, in India.
 Zen eventually split into two schools.
-One school is called Rinzai – which uses a series of koans as practice tools.
-The other, the Soto school, emphasizes seated meditation called zazen or shikantaza.
+One school is called Rinzai, which uses a series of koans as practice tools.
+The other, the Soto school, emphasizes seated meditation called zazen or shikantaza (just sitting).
 In this tradition, zazen itself is the main koan.
-It is both an expression of the Mahayana ideal of inherent enlightenment and a proposition that we all possess buddha nature.
+It is both an expression of the Mahayana ideal of inherent enlightenment and a proposition that we all possess buddhanature.
 Paradoxically, to manifest this in all our activity, we need to practice to wake up to this basic birthright.
-The Soto school particularly calls attention to mindful activity in the zendo and intimate learning from what are called “forms” or rituals that turn the mind’s attention to the present moment.
+The Soto school particularly calls attention to mindful activity in the zendo and intimate learning from what are called forms or rituals that turn the mind’s attention to the present moment.
 This tradition teaches this mindful practice in daily life — the life of paying bills, taking care of children, visiting a friend who is ill — and waking up in the midst of these joys and challenges, so that we respond from a place of wisdom and compassion.

 In truth, the Soto and Rinzai schools are not so separate — it is more a matter of emphasis.
-At Zen West~Empty Field we engage classical and emergent koans on a number of levels — as general teaching stories, as evocative group exploration, and as individual practice.
+At Zen West~Empty Field we engage koans on a number of levels — as general teaching stories, as evocative group exploration, and as individual practice.
 Our main emphasis regarding koan work is to allow the koan to arise naturally in everyday life.
-We are grateful to Aido Waskow, one of the founders of Zen West, who introduced us to a lively modern style of group koan study influenced by the Pacific Zen Institute and their teacher, John Tarrant.

 Koans, originally meaning “public case,” are classical stories, poems or puzzles that present problems that cannot be easily answered by the rational mind, but instead must be lived out and expressed to be understood, like, What is the sound of one hand clapping? and What was your face before your parents were born?
 They often include intimate exchanges between teachers and students that represent skillful means.
-They are not philosophical answers the teacher is giving the student but responses to that particular student in that time and place addressing his or her blocked place.
-So to resolve the koan we need to see into the heart of the monk and the heart of the teacher and therefore into our own heart and our own buddhanature.
+They distill particular responses to a particular student addressing his or her block to awakening.
+To resolve the koan we need to see into the heart of the student and the heart of the teacher, and therefore into our own heart and our own buddhanature.